Terms Of Service

 1. Our Customer Complaints Code is available at https://wigwag.cloud/complaints/.

-2. You agree that we shall deal with any disputes or claims arising out of or in connection with this Agreement or its subject matter or formation (including non-contractual disputes or claims) as follows:
+2. Each party shall deal with any disputes or claims arising out of or in connection with this Agreement or its subject matter or formation (including non-contractual disputes or claims) as follows:

-1. The issue in dispute shall be referred for discussion to, in your case, the name of the main account holder, and in our case, our support team (https://www.wigwag.cloud/contact/);
+1. The issue in dispute will be referred for discussion to, in your case, the name of the main account holder, and in our case, our support team (https://www.wigwag.cloud/contact/);

-2. If the dispute is not resolved, the managing directors (or equivalent) of each of us shall discuss the dispute;
+2. If the dispute is not resolved, the managing directors (or equivalent) of each of party shall discuss the dispute;

 3. If the dispute is not resolved: